dericsanandres/dericsanandres/README.md

 ## 👨‍💻 About Me

-Hey there!
-I'm a software engineer from the Philippines who's genuinely excited about technology and its potential to solve real problems.
-What started as curiosity about how things work has evolved into a career focused on building systems that actually make a difference.
+Software engineer from the Philippines building systems that solve real problems.
+I work across automation, Linux administration, DevOps, cloud infrastructure, and AI integration—always focused on writing maintainable code that scales.

-I spend most of my time working with Python, designing backend solutions, and recently diving deep into the world of AI and automation.
-There's something satisfying about writing clean code that scales well and seeing it run smoothly in production.

-When I'm not coding, you'll find me enjoying a good cup of tea ☕, playing golf ⛳, diving into League of Legends or AAA games 🎮, and reading books 📚.
-I believe the best solutions come from a balanced perspective and continuous learning.

-**🎯 What I'm up to these days:**
-- Working toward cloud and Linux certifications (because there's always more to learn)
-- Building projects that combine traditional development with AI capabilities
-- Exploring how to make infrastructure more automated and reliable
-- Constantly tinkering with new tools and frameworks
-- Deepening my Linux expertise for better system administration and DevOps workflows

-**💡 Things I care about:**
-- Writing code that's not just functional but maintainable
-- The intersection of AI and practical software solutions
-- Open source collaboration and knowledge sharing
-- Helping others navigate their own tech journeys
+Outside of work, I'm a tea enthusiast ☕, golfer ⛳, gamer 🎮 (League and AAA titles), and reader 📚.
+Currently pursuing cloud and Linux certifications while building AI-powered automation solutions and contributing to open source.
+What drives me is creating clean, functional code that lasts and finding practical applications for emerging tech.

-I'm always up for a good technical discussion or collaborating on interesting projects.
-If you're working on something cool or just want to chat about technology, feel free to reach out!
+Always up for technical discussions or interesting projects—feel free to reach out!

 ## 🚀 What I Do

-- **Backend Development**: Building scalable APIs and microservices
-- **Cloud Solutions**: Designing and deploying cloud-native applications
-- **AI Integration**: Implementing LLMs and automation tools
-- **System Administration**: Managing Linux servers and infrastructure
+I specialize in backend development (scalable APIs and microservices), cloud solutions (designing and deploying cloud-native applications), AI integration (implementing LLMs and automation tools), and system administration (managing Linux servers and infrastructure).

 ## 💪 Capabilities

-- Design and develop RESTful APIs
-- Build end-to-end web applications
-- Deploy and manage cloud infrastructure
-- Integrate AI/ML models into production systems
-- Automate workflows and DevOps processes
-- Database design and optimization
+My core capabilities include designing RESTful APIs, building end-to-end web applications, deploying and managing cloud infrastructure, integrating AI/ML models into production systems, automating workflows and DevOps processes, and optimizing databases for performance and scale.

 ## 🛠️ Tech Stack